Orbifold generic semi-positivity: an application to families of canonically polarized manifolds: An orbifold version of Miyaoka's generic semipositivity

-The generic semi-positivity theorem of Y. Miyaoka (\cite{Mi}) asserts that {\sl a normal projective variety $X$ is not uniruled if and only if $\Omega^1(X)$ is generically semi-positive}.
-This statement is equivalent to the conjunction of two results: {\sl the bundle $\Omega^1(X)$ is generically semi-positive if and only if $K_X$ is pseudo-effective} and: \emph{the canonical bundle $K_X$ is pseudo-effective if and only if $X$ is not uniruled}, respectively.
-The above theorem \ref{tgsp} extends the first assertion to the orbifold situation\footnote{Under the log-canonicity assumption.}, giving when $\Delta=0$ an alternative proof in characteristic zero.
+The generic semi-positivity theorem of Y. Miyaoka (\cite{Mi}) asserts that if {\sl a normal projective variety $X$ is not uniruled, then $\Omega^1(X)$ is generically semi-positive}\footnote{The converse is an open delicate problem.}.
+This statement is equivalent to the conjunction of two results: {\sl the bundle $\Omega^1(X)$ is generically semi-positive if $K_X$ is pseudo-effective} and: \emph{the canonical bundle $K_X$ is pseudo-effective if and only if $X$ is not uniruled}, respectively.

+Theorem \ref{tgsp} above extends the first assertion to the orbifold situation\footnote{Under the log-canonicity assumption.}, giving when $\Delta=0$ an alternative proof in characteristic zero.

-The second statement admits an orbifold counterpart, which is an immediate application of \cite{BCHM}:
+The second statement admits an orbifold counterpart, but {\it a priori} in the klt case only.
+This is an immediate application of \cite{BCHM}:

 \begin{theorem} $K_X+\Delta$ is pseudo effective if and only if $(X,\Delta)$ is log-canonical and not `weakly uniruled' (i.e.: covered by rational curves $R$ such that $(K_X+\Delta).R<0$). \end{theorem}